-A Fun, Safe Environment for Kids with Epilepsy
+A Fun, Safe Environment for Children & Teens with Epilepsy

 For Ages: 7-17

-Camp Great Rock is a week long, overnight camp for children and teens with epilepsy, ages 7-17.
-For 23 years, it has provided campers with epilepsy a safe environment where they can have fun while building confidence, independence, and self-esteem.
+Camp Great Rock is a week-long, overnight camp for children and teens with epilepsy, ages 7-17.
+For 25 years, it has provided campers with epilepsy a safe environment where they can have fun while building confidence, independence, and self-esteem.

-The Neurology Department of Children’s National Health System provides the medical management of Camp Great Rock.
+The Neurology Department of Children’s National provides the medical management of Camp Great Rock.
 Drs.
-John Schreiber and Dewi Depositario-Cabacar, child neurologists at Children’s National, head the medical team and provide 24/7 physician coverage of camp.
-Additional medical staff, including nurses, social workers, physical therapist and psychologists, are on-site throughout the days of camp.
-Counselors are trained in seizure recognition, first aid, CPR and the special needs of children with epilepsy.
+John Schreiber, Dewi Depositario-Cabacar, and Dr. Archana Pasupuleti child neurologists at Children’s National, head the medical team and provide 24/7 physician coverage of camp.
+Additional medical staff, including nurses, social workers, physical therapists, and psychologists, are on-site throughout the days of camp.
+Counselors are trained in seizure recognition, first aid, CPR, and the special needs of children with epilepsy.
 Many counselors and volunteers live with epilepsy and share their experiences with the campers.